benhur07b/benhur07b.github.io/_posts/2017-04-20-minnesotta-timberwolves-2016-2017-autopsy-the-good-the-bad-and-the-ugly.md

 ---
 layout: post
-title: Minnesotta Timberwolves 2016-2017 Autopsy - The Good, The Bad, and The Ugly
+title: "Minnesotta Timberwolves 2016-2017 Autopsy - The Good, The Bad, and The Ugly"
 description: My take on the Timberwolves 2016-2017 season.
 tags: [basketball, nba]
 pinned: true